 Confederation Centre for the Arts

 Founded in 1964 as a National Memorial to the Fathers of the Confederation, the Confederation Centre of the Arts is more than a tribute to those who formed the notion of a united country; it is also a celebration of the diversity, talent and character of Canada and its history.
-Situated on the site of the old Charlottetown marketplace, the Centre takes up a city block and is home to an art gallery, several theatres, a gift shop and restaurant.
-The annual Charlottetown Festival, begun in the mid-1960s, is a firm favourite hosted by the Centre and runs from late May to mid-October.
-A celebration of musical theatre and comedy, the Festival has spawned several highly successful musicals, including the immensely popular Anne of Green Gables - The Musical - Canada's longest running musical, now in its 42nd year.
-The Confederation Centre Art Gallery has over 15,000 pieces of contemporary, modern and historical Canadian art work, and is well worth a visit.
+Situated on the site of the old Charlottetown marketplace, the centre takes up a city block and is home to an art gallery, several theatres, a gift shop and restaurant.
+The annual Charlottetown Festival, begun in the mid-1960s, is a firm favourite hosted by the centre and runs from late May to mid-October.
+A celebration of musical theatre and comedy, the festival has spawned several highly successful musicals, including the immensely popular Anne of Green Gables - The Musical, Canada's longest running musical, now in its 42nd year.
+The Confederation Centre Art Gallery has more than 15,000 pieces of contemporary, modern and historical Canadian art work, and is well worth a visit.

 Address: 145 Richmond Street, Charlottetown